 The College encourages resolution of issues at the informal level, but realizes that may not always be possible.
 An unresolved complaint may lead to the Student Appeal Committee for resolution.
-Also, students who have been suspended or expelled from the College by the Executive Dean, Student Services may proceed to Step 4, Complaint Resolution Process by submitting a written appeal request to the Executive Dean, Student Services, who will forward the appeal to the chair of the Student Appeals Committee.
+Also, students who have been suspended or expelled from the College by the Vice President, Student Services or designee may proceed to Step 4, Complaint Resolution Process by submitting a written appeal request to the Vice President, Student Services or designee, who will forward the appeal to the chair of the Student Appeals Committee.